 The ASRock DeskMini PC crams up to an Intel 9th Gen Core i9-9900K and 32GB of DDR4 4,000MHz memory into a 2.7 liter case.
 The new DeskMini GTX series features USB 3.1 Gen2 Type-C and Type-A interface, achieving up to 10Gbps transfer rate.
 As with nearly everything else released this year, its built-in addressable RGB header allows connecting the LED strips to create unique lighting effects.

 The motherboard is equipped with Intel’s latest Z390 chipset and a 5+1 phase power design.
-While this might sound anemic to [...]
+While this might sound anemic to users who [...]

 Gigabyte, one of the more familiar names in the PC Enthusiast hardware space has announced their newest GeForce RTX 2000 series cards powered by Nvidia’s brand new Turing architecture GPUs.